CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A11 Definition of a Security Policy for Network Management [Information Security Officer (ISB)]

-For network management, a security policy SHOULD be created and sustainably maintained.
-The guideline SHOULD be familiar to all persons involved in network management and fundamental to their work.
+For network management, a security policy SHOULD be created and maintained sustainably.
+The guideline SHOULD be known to all persons involved in network management and fundamental to their work.
 It SHOULD be checked regularly and comprehensibly that the contents required by the directive are implemented.
 The results MUST be documented in a meaningful way.

 The security policy SHOULD define which areas of network management are implemented through centralized management tools and services.
 It SHOULD also define to what extent tasks should be automated in the network management of the institution.

-In addition, framework conditions and requirements for network separation, access control, logging and communication protection, the network management tool used and the operational rules for network management SHOULD be specified.
+In addition, general conditions and requirements for network separation, access control, logging and protection of communications, the network management tool used and the operational rules for network management SHOULD be specified.

 #### NET.1.2.A12 Actual recording and documentation of network management
 A documentation describing how the management infrastructure of the network is constructed SHOULD be made.
 This should include the initial actual recording and all changes made to the network management.
 In particular, it should be documented which network components are managed with which management tools.
 In addition, all IT workstations and terminals used for network management, as well as all information inventories, management data and network management operation information, should be recorded.
 Ultimately, all interfaces to applications and services outside the network management SHOULD be documented.